 Pearlstein has also developed Viewfinder® Campus Climate Surveys.
 Viewfinder® surveys enable colleges and universities to measure their diversity and inclusion strengths and weaknesses among students, faculty, staff, and administrators.
 The goal is to improve the recruitment and retention of students and employees, as well as create a campus environment where everyone feels safe, welcome, and respected.

-In addition, Pearlstein is a member of the Boys and Girls Clubs of America National Higher Education Access and Scholarship Task Force.
+Pearlstein is a 2018 “Class of Folio: 100 Honorees, The C Suite” award recipient from Folio:, an organization that honors the best and brightest minds in the magazine media industry today.
+In addition, she is a member of the Boys and Girls Clubs of America National Higher Education Access and Scholarship Task Force.

 Pearlstein graduated from the University of Maryland, College Park in 1979 with a bachelor of science in accounting.
 She resides in Bethesda, Md. with her husband Michael and has two adult children and three grandchildren.